 On June 24, 2022, the United States Supreme Court issued its ruling in the case Dobbs v.
 Jackson Women's Health Organization (henceforth, Dobbs).
 This decision overturned the previous rulings in Roe v.
 Wade and Planned Parenthood v.
-Casey, stating that the constitution does not confer a right to abortion, giving states power to regulate any aspect of abortion not protected by federal law.
-Less than a year after the ruling, abortion had been banned in 13 U.S. states with 12 other states likely to soon implement gestational limits or full bans.
+Casey, stating that the Constitution does not confer a right to abortion, giving states power to regulate any aspect of abortion not protected by federal law.1 As a result, abortion has been banned in 14 U.S. states with 11 other states likely to soon implement gestational limits or full bans.

 In states where opposition to abortion has been strong, legislators have long implemented various measures to restrict abortion access.
 The impacts of these restrictions can shed light on the potential consequences of the Dobbs decision for women.
-Existing evidence suggests that abortion restrictions, such as parental involvement laws, mandatory waiting periods, and reductions in Medicaid funding for abortion, reduce abortion use, delay abortion timing, and increase births, especially among young women.
-We hypothesize that restricting access to abortion, especially among adolescents, may additionally impact women's educational attainment.
+Existing evidence suggests that abortion restrictions, such as parental involvement laws, mandatory waiting periods, and reductions in Medicaid funding for abortion, reduce abortion use, delay abortion timing, and increase births, especially among young women.2 We hypothesize that restricting access to abortion, especially among adolescents, may additionally impact women's educational attainment.

 Access to family planning services such as contraception and abortion can impact women's economic outcomes through several mechanisms.
 The direct effects of these policies operate via impacts on fertility.
-When a young woman experiences an unintended birth, she may pause or abandon her educational or other career investments.
-However, these services can also indirectly affect such investments even in the absence of an unwanted pregnancy.
+When a young woman experiences an unintended birth, she may pause or abandon her educational or other career investments.3 However, these services can also indirectly affect such investments even in the absence of an unwanted pregnancy.
 Expectations about one's future ability to control whether and when to have a child can affect aspirations, planning, and investment for the future.
 As such, abortion access may impact future welfare by changing the course of a young woman's life.

-Prior to Dobbs, targeted regulations of abortion providers, or TRAP laws, were the fastest growing abortion restrictions in the U.S. Between 2010 and 2017, the number of states that implemented these restrictions increased by 59 percent, resulting in the closure of many abortion clinics and likely preventing the new openings of others.
-TRAP laws remain relevant post-Dobbs, as 15 states that have not banned abortion are still enforcing TRAP laws.
-Existing evidence has documented the detrimental impacts of clinic closures in Texas, Wisconsin, and Pennsylvania in terms of abortion access, abortion rates, and abortion timing (Quast, Gonzalez, and Ziemba, 2017; Fischer, Royer, and White, 2018; Lindo et al., 2020; Kelly, 2020; Venator and Fletcher, 2020).
-We test whether such impacts extend beyond these states and whether these have downstream impacts on fertility
+Prior to Dobbs, targeted regulations of abortion providers, or TRAP laws, were the fastest growing abortion restrictions in the U.S. These laws include a variety of requirements, such as admitting priviledges and detailed building specifications, with which abortion providers are typically unable to comply and often result in clinic closures.
+Between 2010 and 2017, the number of states that implemented these restrictions increased by 59 percent, resulting in the closure of many abortion clinics and likely preventing the new openings of others.
+TRAP laws remain relevant post-Dobbs, as 15 states that have not banned abortion are still enforcing TRAP laws.4 Existing evidence has documented the detrimental impacts of clinic closures in Texas, Wisconsin, and Pennsylvania in terms of abortion access, abortion rates, and abortion timing (Quast, Gonzalez, and Ziemba, 2017;

-&lt;sup>1Section 2 provides more details on these Supreme Court decisions.
+1Section 2 provides more details on these Supreme Court decisions.

-&lt;sup>2See Section 2.1 for a review of this evidence.
+^{2}See Section 2.1 for a review of this evidence.

-&lt;sup>3One might argue that continuing with an unwanted pregnancy due to difficult or costly abortion access would be irrational, as even a heavily inflated cost of abortion would still be less than the discounted lifetime cost of raising a child.
+3One might argue that continuing with an unwanted pregnancy due to difficult or costly abortion access would be irrational, as even a heavily inflated cost of abortion would still be less than the discounted lifetime cost of raising a child.
 However, we note that teens in particular have been documented to demonstrate irrational behaviors due to myopia (Gruber and Köszegi, 2001) and additionally would face credit constraints, either of which may make paying a large (monetary or effort) cost in the present too undesirable or impossible.

-&lt;sup>4While some TRAP-enforcing states have passed bans or strict gestational limits that are enjoined (AZ, IN, NE, NC, OH, UT, WY), other TRAP-enforcing states have not (PA, WI) and many are considered by the Center for Reproductive Rights to have "expanded" or "protected" access (CT, FL, KS, MD, MI, RI, SC).
+4While some TRAP-enforcing states have passed bans or strict gestational limits that are enjoined (AZ, IN, NE, NC, OH, UT, WY), other TRAP-enforcing states have not (PA, WI) and many are considered by the Center for Reproductive Rights to have "expanded" or "protected" access (CT, FL, KS, MD, MI, RI, SC).